denniswalker/csm_snippets/README.md

 # Text Expansion for CSM

-This repo provides a text expansion configuration simplifying some of the more complex CLI commands necessary for administering a CSM environment.
-Examples of this include:
+Provides a text expansion configuration simplifying some of the more complex CLI commands necessary for administering a CSM environment.
+Examples of this
+include:

 1. Connecting to a node's console
 1. Determining available firmware versions for a node